hack4impact/flask-base/README.md

 $ honcho start -f Local
 ```

+For Windows users having issues with binding to a redis port locally, refer to [this issue](https://github.com/hack4impact/flask-base/issues/132).

 ## Formatting code

 Before you submit changes to flask-base, you may want to auto format your code with `python manage.py format`.